apache/ignite-3/modules/configuration/README.md

 This is the ability to create various forms of the same configuration.

-Let's take an example of a sql column configuration, suppose it can be of the following types:
+Let's take an example of an SQL column configuration, suppose it can be one of the following types:
 * varchar(max) - string with the maximum length;
 * decimal(p,s) - decimal number with fixed precision(p) and scale(s);
 * datetime(fsp) - date and time with fractional seconds precision(fsp).